NEBOSH Construction Certificate Syllabus

-The course is split into 3 units which are assessed individually comprising 2 taught units and a work-based assignment to complete - designed to demonstrate your application of the knowledge you have gained over the course of the previous units.
+The course is split into 3 units which are assessed individually.
+These consist of 2 taught units and a work-based assignment to complete - designed to demonstrate application of the knowledge learners have gained over the course of the previous units.

 Overall learning outcomes

-On completion of each unit, you should be able to demonstrate your understanding of the domain knowledge covered by:
+On completion of each unit, learners should be able to demonstrate their understanding of the domain knowledge covered by:

-- The application of knowledge to familar and unfamiliar situations.
+- The application of knowledge to familiar and unfamiliar situations.

-- The critical analysis and evaluation of information presented in both quantitative and qualititative forms.
+- The critical analysis and evaluation of information presented in both quantitative and qualitative forms.